 AbbVie | October 5, Mechanics Hall, Worcester | 4:30-6:30 pm

 AbbVie’s large research and manufacturing facility in Worcester is perched on a hillside above the University of Massachusetts Medical Center and the UMass Medical School in what’s known as a hub of biotechnology, academic research and manufacturing.

-A global pharmaceutical company, AbbVie employs around 29,000 scientists, researchers, communicators, manufacturing specialists and regulatory experts in 70 countries.
+A global pharmaceutical company, AbbVie employs around 29,000 people in 70 countries.
 The 450,000-square-foot AbbVie Worcester facility employs approximately 900 employees who primarily focus on immunology drug research, protein engineering, and small-batch manufacturing of biotech drugs for clinical trials.

 Fifty miles to the east, AbbVie also operates its Foundational Neuroscience Center in Cambridge where approximately 50 scientists focus on neurodegenerative diseases such as Alzheimer’s disease and other tauopathies.

 In addition to their scientific passion to come up with new approaches to addressing today’s health issues, AbbVie employees have forged a strong presence in the community with the company’s worldwide Week of Possibilities program.
 This June almost 100 Abbvie employees spent a day rebuilding the science lab at Worcester East Middle School, assembling furniture, organizing new books and setting up new technology.

 “Our employees look forward to volunteering every year,” said Lisa Olson, AbbVie vice president of immunology research, who is based in the AbbVie Worcester office.
 “We know the love of science starts early and giving students the right tools to foster that love is one small way we can give back to our community.”